xenanetworks/tdl-xoa-driver/docs/source/api_ref/hlapiv1/port/tg/traffic.rst

 Single Frame Time
 ----------------------------
-The time at which the latest packet was transmitted using the :class:`~tdl_xoa_driver.internals.commands.p_commands.P_XMITONE` command.
+The time at which the latest packet was transmitted using the :class:`~xoa_driver.internals.commands.p_commands.P_XMITONE` command.
 The time reference is the same used by the time stamps of captured packets.

-Corresponding low-level API class: :class:`~tdl_xoa_driver.internals.commands.p_commands.P_XMITONETIME`
+Corresponding low-level API class: :class:`~xoa_driver.internals.commands.p_commands.P_XMITONETIME`

 .. code-block:: python